prakashgithubnew/CoreJava/CoreJavaPractise/AllCoreJavaNotes/readme.md

 static method cannot be overrided by non static methods - compile time error non static methods cannot be overrided by static methods - Compile time error

-static methods are called depending on the class reference - method overloading non-static methods are called depending on the class object - method overriding static and non-static variables can be accessed in the child class also
+static methods are called depending on the class reference - method overloading-compile time non-static methods are called depending on the class object - method overriding-runtime static and non-static variables can be accessed in the child class also